openbci-archive/OpenBCI_Python/README.md

 > --> /start

-Adding the argument "T:number" will set a timeout on the start command.
+Adding the argument `T:number` will set a timeout on the start command.

 > --> /start T:5